 You must have surely seen those 500-piece puzzles around somewhere or the other.
 Have you ever tried solving one?
 Jigsaw puzzles are really fun (and frustrating at times), and help you to not only pass your time, but to also relax and distract yourself.

 Having said that, our experts recommend doing the 100-piece puzzle first and then gradually stepping it up to 200-piece puzzles and then 500 and so on.
 If you start your puzzle-solving journey with a 500-piece puzzle, we are sure you will give up within the first 50 pieces!
-While it’s not safe to play an outdoor space sports game in the post-COVID world, nothing’s stopping you from solving puzzles or play a board game in your living space.
+While it’s not safe to play an outdoor space sports game in the post-COVID world, nothing’s stopping you from solving puzzles, playing a board game in your living space.

 Indulge in Cleaning